-All remaining balances must be paid before a student will be permitted to register for any subsequent classes.
-Failure to make full restitution on any unpaid balance will result in student account restrictions that prevent registration for classes, as well as the School withholding transcripts and diplomas.
-Additionally, the School will not confer a student's degree until the student's account balance is paid in full.
+All balances must be paid before a student will be permitted to register for any subsequent classes.
+Failure to make full restitution on any unpaid balance will result in student account restrictions that prevent registration for classes, access to MTB/life-time Thunderbird e-mail, as well as the School withholding transcripts and diplomas.
+Additionally, The School will not confer a student's degree until the student's account balance is paid in full.

-Should a degree conferral be delayed due to non-payment of account balances, the student must allow 4-6 weeks to process the degree once the account has been paid in full.
+Should a degree conferral be delayed due to nonpayment of account balances, the student must wait for the next conferral date for the degree to be conferred once the account has been paid in full.